 Chair Yoga – Overview

-- Chair Yoga refers to yoga practice using a chair or wheelchair.
+- Chair Yoga refers to yoga that is practicec using a chair or wheelchair.

-- Chair Yoga is not associated with any particular style but rather is taught by teachers of many backgrounds, including numerous Hatha Yoga styles and therapeutic yoga.
+- Chair Yoga is not associated with any particular style but rather is taught by teachers of many backgrounds.
 (Some credit the use of chairs in yoga asana to B.K.S.
-Iyengar who is known for a prolific use of props in yoga practice.)
+Iyengar who is known for a prolific use of props.)

-- Chair Yoga includes poses from most categories, including Warm Up, Heat Building, Standing, Seated, Forward Bends, Backbends, Twists, etc.
+- Chair Yoga includes poses from most typical asana categories, including Warm Up, Heat Building, Standing, Seated, Forward Bends, Backbends, Twists, etc.